eosnewmedia/JSON-API-Server/docs/request-handler/index.md

 ## JSON API Aware

-If your instance of `Enm\JsonApi\Server\RequestHandler\RequestHandlerInterface` implements `Enm\JsonApi\JsonApiAwareInterface` the json api server is set as dependency to access helper method for instantiate new objects.
+If your instance of `Enm\JsonApi\Server\RequestHandler\RequestHandlerInterface` implements `Enm\JsonApi\JsonApiAwareInterface` the json api server will be given as dependency for accessing helper methods for creating new objects.

 You should use `Enm\JsonApi\JsonApiAwareTrait` in your class to implement the interface.